chris-ali/j6dof-flight-sim/README.md

 JavaFlightSim - A Six Degree of Freedom (6DOF) Flight Simulator Written in Java Chris Ali

 This program was written to apply my knowledge and background in Flight Dynamics to build my Java language skills.
-I hope for it to run as a simple analysis tool for flight dynamics, as well as a real time simulation for pilot in the loop use.
+It is capable of running as a simple analysis tool for flight dynamics, as well as a real time simulation for pilot in the loop use.
 One day I'd like to tie objectives or a scoring element into the simulation to make it a game as well.

 Until I learn OpenGL or Java3D, this program will send/receive data to/from an existing flight simulator such as FlightGear or X-Plane.